GopiKrishnaGummadidala/SampleAdminDashboard/README.md

 Provides fast, reliable and extensible starter for the development of Angular projects.

-`sb-admin-material` provides the following features:
+`admin-material` provides the following features:

 *   Developed using Material-v2.0.0
 *   angular-v7.1.0